Long-range surveillance

-Long-range surveillance (LRS) teams (pronounced "lurse") were elite, specially-trained surveillance units of the United States Army employed for clandestine operation by Military Intelligence for gathering direct human intelligence information deep within enemy territory.
-Classic LRS employment is to infiltrate deep into enemy territory, construct hide and surveillance sites, and provide continuous surveillance/special reconnaissance of an intelligence target of key interest.
+Long-range surveillance (LRS) teams (pronounced "lurse") were elite, specially-trained surveillance units of the United States Army employed for gathering direct human intelligence information deep within enemy territory.
+Classic LRS employment is to infiltrate deep into enemy territory, construct hide and surveillance sites, and provide continuous surveillance of an intelligence target of key interest.

 LRS teams allow 24-hour surveillance and analysis coverage unlike unmanned aerial vehicles (UAVs), manned aircraft, and most satellites.
 Assuming there is no mission compromise, these teams typically remain in position for up to six days, as determined by the availability of food and water.

 As a result of an evaluation conducted using computer-modelling the U.S. Army's senior leadership made the decision to deactivate all active-duty and National Guard LRS units.
 By the end of January 2017 the three active-duty LRS companies had ceased to exist, with its personnel being reassigned to other units.
 The seven National Guard LRS units followed suit in 2018.
+The long range reconnaissance and surveillance mission within the Army's conventional forces now rests with the Multifunctional Reconnaissance Company of each Mobile Brigade Combat Team.